frispete/wm-win-tool/README.md

 Note, that the problem is well known, but unfortunately, little has been done in the last 13 years to [solve this issue](https://bugzilla.mozilla.org/show_bug.cgi?id=372650).

-This is an attempt to solve it manually/externally, but might prove useful for other constellations as well.
+This program is an humble attempt to solve it manually/externally, but might prove useful for other constellations as well.

 Usage:
 ------